Best Stocks for Munger-Style Investing

 What is the difference between Buffett and Munger's approach?

 While both practice quality-focused value investing, their emphasis differs.
-Buffett's approach gives equal weight to quality and valuation — he wants a great business AND a great price.
-Munger tilts further toward moat strength, arguing that the quality of the competitive advantage matters more than getting the absolute cheapest price.
-In UQS terms, Munger weights Moat at 30% (vs Buffett's 25%) while both keep Valuation at 25%.
-Munger is also more willing to pay up for exceptional businesses, while Buffett maintains stricter price discipline.
+Buffett's approach leads with Quality (35%) and keeps a meaningful Valuation weight (20%) — he wants a great business at a fair price.
+Munger tilts far further toward moat strength, arguing that the durability of the competitive advantage matters more than getting the cheapest price.
+In UQS terms, Munger weights Moat at 45% (vs Buffett's 25%) and trims Valuation to 10%, while Buffett holds Valuation at 20%.
+Munger is the more willing of the two to pay up for an exceptional franchise; Buffett keeps slightly stricter price discipline.